awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-quick-start-guide-nginx.md

 If you're in a directory other than the user home directory, then enter `cat $HOME/bitnami_application_password`\.

    You should see a response similar to this, which contains the default application password:
-![\[Bitnami default application password.\]](https://d9yljz1nd5001.cloudfront.net/en_us/1490b6b36a8ed9d4b2232825b79c8222/images/amazon-lightsail-bitnami-application-password.png)
+![\[Bitnami default application password.\]](https://d9yljz1nd5001.cloudfront.net/en_us/f1c62fa5316bf1df017e7afb5a0e0a21/images/amazon-lightsail-bitnami-application-password.png)

-For more information, see [Getting the application user name and password for your 'Certified by Bitnami' instance in Amazon Lightsail](log-in-to-your-bitnami-application-running-on-amazon-lightsail.md)\.
+For more information, see [Getting the application user name and password for your Bitnami instance in Amazon Lightsail](log-in-to-your-bitnami-application-running-on-amazon-lightsail.md)\.

 ## Step 2: Attach a static IP address to your Nginx instance<a name="amazon-lightsail-nginx-attach-static-ip"></a>

 The default dynamic public IP address attached to your instance changes every time you stop and start the instance\.
 Create a static IP address, and attach it to your instance, to keep the public IP address from changing\.
 Later, when you use your domain name with your instance, you don’t have to update your domain’s DNS records each time you stop and start the instance\.
+You can attach one static IP to an instance\.

-On your instance management page, under the **Networking** tab, choose **Create static IP**, then follow the instructions on the page\.
+On your instance management page, under the **Domains & DNS** tab, choose **Create static IP**, then follow the instructions on the page\.

-For more information, see [Create a static IP and attach it to an instance in Amazon Lightsail](lightsail-create-static-ip.md)\.
+For more information, see [Create a static IP and attach it to an instance in Lightsail](lightsail-create-static-ip.md)\.

 ## Step 3: Visit your Nginx instance welcome page<a name="amazon-lightsail-nginx-sign-in"></a>